nmusey/letsgo/README.md

 - Support for caching databases is planned
 - Support for other databases is possible
 - Support for other frameworks is not planned right now
-- Support for a better database access layer is planned